Engineering propagating cat states with driving-assisted cavity QED

-Propagating nonclassical light is one of the promising systems for quantum information processing.
-The propagating optical state has several advantages: high scalability using time- or frequency-domain-multiplexing methods~\cite{Chen2014,Mikkel2019,Warit2019} and high feasibility for long-distance quantum communication~\cite{Kimble2008}.
+\textit{Introduction.---}Propagating nonclassical light is one of the promising systems for quantum information processing.
+The propagating optical state has several advantages: high scalability using time- or frequency-domain-multiplexing methods~\cite{Chen2014,Larsen2019,Asavanant2019} and high feasibility for long-distance quantum communication~\cite{Kimble2008}.
 To generate nonclassical light with ``Wigner-negativity"~\cite{Mari2012}, two exemplary methods are known.
 The first is the use of quantum entanglement and measurements of light~\cite{Hong1986,Eaton2022}.
 The second is based on the nonlinear interaction between matter and light.

-While the former method requires photon number counting to generate complex optical states, the latter does not require such measurements.
-Notably, a nonlinear system inside an optical cavity, which is treated in cavity quantum electrodynamics (QED), is a promising system for generating nonclassical lights because it can harness the strong interaction between matter and light.
+Whereas the former method will need photon number counting to generate complex optical states, the latter does not require such measurements.
+Notably, a nonlinear system inside an optical cavity, which is treated in cavity quantum electrodynamics (QED), is a promising system for generating nonclassical light because it can harness the strong interaction between matter and light.
 Generating nonclassical light with cavity-QED systems has been studied on both the theoretical and experimental sides.
-For example, a single photon has been generated by various systems, e.g., neutral atoms~\cite{McKeever2004,Morin2019}, ions~\cite{Keller2004,Schupp2021}, and defects in solids~\cite{Sweeney2014,Knall2022}.
-A method for generating $N$-photon states has been proposed~\cite{Caspar2021}.
+For example, single-photon states have been generated by various systems, e.g., neutral atoms~\cite{McKeever2004,Morin2019}, ions~\cite{Keller2004,Schupp2021}, and defects in solids~\cite{Sweeney2014,Knall2022}, and also a method for generating $N$-photon states has been proposed~\cite{Caspar2021}.
 These discrete-variable (DV) states are generated by driving a nonlinear system inside the cavity.
-On the other hand, continuous-variable (CV) states, such as Schr\"{o}dinger cat states (superpositions of coherent states) and Gottesman-Kitaev-Preskill (GKP) states~\cite{Gottesman2001}, can be generated by reflecting an optical state off the cavity-QED systems~\cite{Wang2005,Hacker2019,Hastrup2022}.
-However, in these schemes, (nonclassical) seed light must repeatedly pass through circulators and reflect off the cavity, which introduces additional losses, pulse distortions, and complications of the setup, and thus it will be difficult to generate desired states with high fidelity.
+In contrast, continuous-variable (CV) states, such as Schr\"{o}dinger cat states (superpositions of coherent states) and Gottesman-Kitaev-Preskill (GKP) states~\cite{Gottesman2001}, can be generated by reflecting an optical state off the cavity-QED systems~\cite{Wang2005,Hacker2019,Hastrup2022}.
+However, in these schemes, (nonclassical) seed light must repeatedly pass through circulators and reflect off the cavity, which introduces additional losses, pulse distortions, and complications of the setup, and thus it will be difficult to generate the desired states with high fidelity.